ic-labs/django-icekit/README.md

 # Creating a new ICEkit project

-    $ bash <(curl -L http://bit.ly/django-icekit-template) FOO
+    $ bash <(curl -L http://bit.ly/django-icekit-template) <project_name> [destination_dir]

-This script will create a new ICEkit project in a directory named `FOO` in the current working directory, ready to hack on.
+This script will create a new ICEkit project in a directory named `<project_name>` in the current working directory (or `[destination_dir]`), ready to hack on.

-It might need to install 'pip' and 'virtualenv' into your global environment, and will prompt for confirmation if it does.
+It might need to install `pip` and `virtualenv` into your global environment, and will prompt for confirmation if it does.

 # Running an ICEkit project with Docker

-    $ cd FOO
+    $ cd <project_name>
     $ docker-compose up

-The first time you run this, the images for all services defined in your compose file will be downloaded or built, so it might take a while.
+Some local setup will be performed on first run, which might take a while, so make yourself a cup of tea.
+Subsequent runs will skip the local setup unless the project dependencies have been updated.